TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

   Removes a comma-separated list of values from an existing comma-separated list of values.

-uniqueList
-  Removes duplicate entries from a comma-separated list of values.

 reverseList
   Reverses the order of entries in a comma-separated list of values.